kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 If we want to say with 95% confidence that a classifier is biased *to some extent* -- but want to spend as little time annotating data as possible -- we need to find the smallest $n$ such that $0 \not\in [ \hat{\delta} - t, \hat{\delta} + t]$.
 We can do this by working backwards from the formula for $t$ given above (see paper for details).

 Let's go back to our original example.
 Say we want to figure out whether a co-reference resolution system, tasked with matching pronouns to the nouns they refer to, is gender-biased or not.
 We have a dataset of 500 examples to test whether the model does better on gender-stereotypical examples (e.g., a female nurse) than non-gender-stereotypical examples (e.g., a male nurse).
+Since we are measuring the difference in accuracy, we set the cost function to be the 1-0 loss.

 On this dataset, our bias estimate for a model we're evaluating is $\bar{\delta} = 0.05$.
 Is this enough to claim with 95% confidence that the model is gender-biased?